RapidRiverSoftware/rapidriversoftware.github.io/_posts/2013-12-09-using-strace-and-lsof-to-track-down-process-hangs.markdown

 Looks like the author of `write_words_slowly.pl` put in a 60-second sleep() call in his main loop!
 There probably should have been a code review.

-This example illustrates how easily strace and lsof can be used to determine who is clogging the plumbing between daisy-chained Unix processes.
+This example illustrates how easily strace and lsof can be used to determine who is clogging the plumbing between Unix processes that have been daisy-chained through named pipes.

 ### Hanging on flock()